-Sunday Religious Education Classes
+Sunday Religious and Character Education Classes

 Most Sundays, children and youth join the adults in the Sanctuary for the first 15 minutes of the church service.
 This is an opportunity to experience several important moments: the lighting of the chalice, words of affirmation, and a song or two.
-Kids listen to a “Story for All Ages” then head to their religious education (RE) classes.
+Kids listen to a “Story for All Ages” then head to their religious and character education (RCE) classes.
 On the way, they collect non-perishable food items brought by congregants for the local food pantry at Respond Now.
 Caregivers may take infants to the “Under 5s” room (nursery and preschool) at this time.

 From time to time, we hold intergenerational services, which are specifically designed to interest and engage kids in kindergarten and older.
 They stay in the Sanctuary for the entire church service.
 Childcare is offered for infants and preschoolers.

 We care for babies and toddlers, along with preschoolers, in our “Under 5s” room (Classroom 2).
 Most parents bring their own diaper bag, bottles and sippy cups, but we also have a large stock of supplies, with a changing table in a nearby restroom.

 We ask elementary, middle, and high school students to meet their parents in the Gathering Room when their RE class ends.
 This way, parents can begin socializing and RE teachers do not feel rushed to finish their lesson or activity.

 Infants, toddlers, and preschool children stay in the Under 5’s classroom until they are picked up by a parent or adult designee.

 Please introduce yourself to the Greeter(s) at the church doors and let them know that you would like your child(ren) to attend the RCE class.
 If visiting children feel hesitant or not quite ready to attend a class, they are welcome to stay in the service.